 The National Cancer Institute (NCI) Division of Cancer Control and Population Sciences (DCCPS) hosts this training institute to provide participants with a thorough grounding in conducting multilevel intervention (MLI) research with a specific focus on cancer, across the cancer control continuum.
-The institute utilizes a combination of a one-day in-person and distance learning sessions (4 months) that cover relevant theory and its use in multilevel intervention research; study approaches and methods (quantitative, qualitative, and mixed methods); and additional topics central to the design, successful funding, and conduct of research on multilevel healthcare delivery interventions.
-Faculty and guest lecturers are leading experts in multilevel research.
+The institute utilizes distance learning sessions (4 months) that cover relevant theory and its use in MLI research; study approaches and methods (quantitative, qualitative, and mixed methods); and additional topics central to the design, successful funding, and conduct of research on multilevel healthcare delivery interventions.
+Faculty and guest lecturers represent the leading experts in multilevel research.

 Before applying to attend the Multilevel Intervention Training Institute (MLTI), please review the specific eligibility criteria.